Contact Us

 Can I fly my drone near an airport?

-No, unless you receive prior FAA authorization via LAANC (Low Altitude Authorization and Notification Capability).
-Flying near airports without permission can result in fines or criminal charges.
+No, you cannot legally fly a drone near an airport without prior authorization.
+To operate in controlled airspace around airports, you must use the FAA’s LAANC system (Low Altitude Authorization and Notification Capability).
+Flying near airports without approval can result in fines, enforcement actions, or even criminal charges.

 Can I fly my drone in a National Park?